manu2501/Powershell/README.md

-# Powershell Script for Exhange 2016 servers to rebalance, move and to perform checks
+# Powershell Script for Exhange 2016 servers to rebalance, move Databases and to perform checks